DETAILED ACTION

 a second holding frame that holds the second optical filter unit (Iinuma [0055] and fig. 5 disclose a holding frame 512 [second holding frame], shown to hold the second optical filter 511);

-a third guide bar and a fourth guide bar that movably support the second holding frame (Iinuma [0055] and fig. 5 disclose two supports 513 which slidably support the second holding frame [two supports 513 are the third and fourth guide bars]).
+a third guide bar and a fourth guide bar that movably support the second holding frame (Iinuma [0055] and fig. 5 disclose two supports 513 which slidably support the second holding frame [two supports 513 are the third and fourth guide bars]),

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Iinuma to incorporate a first housing that covers the first frame; and a second housing that covers the second frame; wherein the first holding frame is slidably supported by being sandwiched between the first housing and one of the first guide bar and the second guide bar, wherein the second housing frame is slidably supported by being sandwiched between the second housing and one of the third guide bar and the fourth guide bar, and wherein the first guide bar is disposed outside the fourth guide bar with respect to the first holding frame, and wherein the third guide bar is disposed outside the second guide bar with respect to the second holding frame as suggested by Fujiwara for the advantage of introducing protective components to encompass the first and second optical filters units, so as to reduce physical damage to the first and second optical filter units.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Iinuma to incorporate a first housing that covers the first holding frame and a second housing that covers the second holding frame, wherein the first holding frame is slidably supported by being sandwiched between the first housing and one of the first guide bar and the second guide bar, wherein the second holding frame is slidably supported by being sandwiched between the second housing and one of the third guide bar and fourth guide bar, wherein the first guide bar is disposed outside the fourth guide bar with respect to the first holding frame and the third guide bar is disposed outside the second guide bar with respect to the second holding frame, wherein the first holding frame is supported so as to cover an entire circumference of the first guide bar and does not protrude between the third guide bar and the first housing; and wherein the second holding frame is supported so as to cover an entire circumference of the third guide bar and does not protrude between the first guide bar and the second housing as suggested by Fujiwara for the advantage of reducing the thickness of the optical member switching device by overlapping the first and third guide bars and therefore partially overlapping the first and second holding members (Fujiwara [0102]).

 Iinuma when modified by Fujiwara is silent to wherein the first guide bar, the second guide bar, the third guide bar, and the fourth guide bar are disposed at positions that coincide with each other in an optical axis direction.